-You can use a General experiment to collect qualitative data for structural analysis.
+A General MS or MSn experiment is best used to collect qualitative data for structural analysis .
+However, you can also use a General experiment for the quantitative analysis of known compounds.
 The Xcalibur data system includes an Instrument Method template in Instrument Setup so you can get started with a General MS or MSn experiment.
 For an example of a General MS or MSn experiment template, see Figure 1

-In a General MS experiment, you need to specify the mass range of your analyte(s) of interest.
-In a General MS/MS experiment, you need to specify a parent (precursor ion) that fragments into distinctive product ions.
-In a General MS^n experiment, you need to specify the mass-to-charge ratios of all the parent ions of interest.
-The LTQ XL MS detector can then collect data on the ions in the range or on the product ions of the parent ion(s) that you specify.
+In a General MS quantitation experiment, you need to specify: a) the mass range of your analyte(s) of interest, b) a parent (precursor ion) that fragments into distinctive product ions, and c) the mass-to-charge ratios of all the parent ions of interest.
+The Finnigan LXQ MS detector can then collect data on the ions in the range or on the product ions of the parent ion(s) that you specify.

 If you use a General experiment to collect data for qualitative (structural) analysis, you specify the scan mode (MS through MSn) for which you want data in the Scan Event Settings group box.
 If you specify MS/MS or MSn, you then choose the parent ion(s) for which you want data in the MSn Settings table.
-The LTQ XL MS detector can then collect distinct qualitative information for structural analysis or for spectral reference.
+The Finnigan LXQ MS detector can then collect distinct qualitative information for structural analysis or for spectral reference.